 Though you can order the pre-ground coffee but it is not the best choice, yet it is better than the too coarse grind.
 Lavazza offers pre-ground which is the best coffee beans for super automatic espresso machine as well as manual.
 Anyway, you should get pre-ground only if you don’t have grinding expertise.

 Besides getting the fine grind, make sure that you are tamping the basket sufficiently.
-As tamping plays an effective role that how quickly water run through the puck while pulling a shot.
+Tamping plays an effective role that how quickly water runs through the puck while pulling a shot.
 So, to ensure that the grinds are packed closely and will extract appropriately, you will need 30 pounds of pressure.

 It depends whether you are using a quality super-automatic espresso machine or manual.
 Don’t expect the pre-infusion feature from the manual machine, however, if you are using a super-automatic machine look for the pre-infusion feature.
 This feature wets the ground coffee before the brewing cycle is started and releases CO2 stored in them due to roasting.
 Along with this, it also helps in controlling the flow speed.
 As the grinds swell when it is wet, the water flows slowly and thus make certain the complete extraction.